shuntagami/meetingbot/src/example-app/README.md

 It allows you to enter a meeting link.
 A meeting bot will be summoned to the meeting and will start recording.

 After the meeting, the recording will be available in the interface, and there is a button to transcribe & summarize the meeting using AI.
+(Uses OpenAI Whisper and GPT-4o.)

 ## Running